BlockCarbon/market/README.md

 # exchange
-Development of hybrid market place technology for carbon credit tokenization
+Development of hybrid market place technology for Cardano carbon credit tokenization.

-We take a look at the industry standard open source [Toucan Base Carbon Tonne](https://toucan.earth/home/) contract from 2021 Solidity code and discuss its elements and chain-agnostic implementation as well as Python or Typescript deployment like [Opshin](https://github.com/OpShin/opshin), [MeshJS](https://meshjs.dev/).
+We take a look at best practise industry carbon registry, token minting policy and retirement contracts and adjust them for the UTxO model and its advantages.
+Meant for discussion of progressive elements and testnet implementation as well as Python or Typescript deployment like [Opshin](https://github.com/OpShin/opshin), [MeshJS](https://meshjs.dev/).

 # BlockCarbon Project Management Plan